raquo/XStream.scala/README.md

 ## TODO

+### Usability

+* Publish to MavenCentral (Soon!) (use `sbt publishLocal` for now)

 ### Integrity
-* Resolve all `@TODO` comments in the code

 * Add tests (XStream has its own tests, but it we should verify this interface as well)
-* I'm not convinced of `XStream` being actually covariant in `T`. `immitate` method seems to violate it, but its use case is also extremely limited to creating proxies.
+* I'm not convinced of `XStream` being actually covariant in `T`. `imitate` method seems to violate it, but its use case is also extremely limited to creating proxies.
 Find a compromise.

 ### Completeness

 * Add interfaces for XStream extras
 * `XStream.of` should accept multiple params

 ### Convenience

 * Document basic usage and scala-specific things (e.g. tuple streams, shameful streams)
 * Document EStream error tracking and caveats
 * Copy method documentation from original xstream
 * Add more TupleStreamN types
 * Add MemoryTupleStreamN convenience types

-### Performance
-* Examine generated JavaScript code: measure the file size, see what can be improved

 ### Misc

 * Update to latest version of XStream
 * Figure out how versioning should work for this project (match XStream.js version?)
-* Figure out why we can't always use trailing dollar sign in stream variable names

 ## Reporting bugs

 * If you found a bug, please open a Github issue describing actual and expected behavior.
-* Please make sure that the bug is not on the TODO list above, and that it's related to my scala interface, not the underlying XStream.js library.
+* Please make sure that the bug is related to my Scala interface, not the underlying XStream.js library.

 ## License